 Tuition and fees, books, supplies, and equipment.
 Expenses for special needs services needed by a special needs beneficiary must be incurred in connection with enrollment or attendance at an eligible postsecondary school.

 The purchase of a computer or peripheral equipment, computer software, or Internet access and related services if it’s to be used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible postsecondary school. (this doesn’t include expenses for computer software for sports, games, or hobbies unless the software is predominantly educational in nature).

 Room and Board

 There are special rules that apply to room and board.
 Expenses for room and board must be incurred by students who are enrolled at least half-time.

-The allowance for room and board, as determined by the school, that was included in the cost of attendance (for federal financial aid purposes) during a particular academic period and living arrangement of the student.
+The allowance for room and board, as determined by the school, was included in the cost of attendance (for federal financial aid purposes) during a particular academic period and living arrangement of the student.
 The actual amount charged if the student is residing in housing owned or operated by the school.

 You may need to contact the eligible educational institution for qualified room and board costs.
 A student who lives off-campus can include in qualified higher education expenses the reasonable room and board costs as determined by the QTP, up to the federal financial aid allowance (as per above).

 If your student is living at home, then your student should make actual room and board payments to their parents.
 Receipts should be well documented and you need to spend the money in the same calendar year as the withdrawal, not the school academic calendar year but the actual 12 month calendar year.

 In addition, you should check with your financial advisor as there should be coordination with college tax credits.
 If you pay for tuition and required books with the 529 plan funds, they will disqualify those expenses from the tax credit.
 Read our Tax Time blog here.